Level of education

 Description

-The course describes the various detectors and physical processes involved in particle detection in high-energy physics.
-We then describe the operation of the main particle gas pedals used in high-energy physics, as well as in many other fields such as medicine, industry, materials science, archaeology, etc.
+The course describes the different detectors and physical processes involved in particle detection in high-energy physics.
+Next, we will describe how the main particle accelerators work, which are used in high-energy physics but also in many other fields such as medicine, industry, materials science, archaeology, etc.

-The course gives a detailed description of the physical processes and experimental techniques involved in the detection of charged and neutral particles in detectors, which are the basis of all physical measurements.
+The course provides a detailed description of the physical processes and experimental techniques involved in detecting charged and neutral particles in detectors, as these detections form the basis of all physical measurements.

-A detailed description of the different types of radiation and particle-matter interactions will be given.
+A detailed description of the different types of radiation and particle-matter interactions will be provided.

 Objectives

-The first objective of the course is to enable students to understand and/or define the types of detectors they will need for their future projects, and to evaluate their future performance, efficiency, cost, etc. The second objective is to make students aware of the inherent systematics of all detectors when analyzing data, as these have a definite impact on the physical interpretation of these analyses.
+The primary objective of the course is for students to be able to understand and/or define what types of detectors will be necessary for their future projects, while also being able to approximately evaluate their future performance, efficiency, cost, etc. The second objective is to make students aware of the systematic issues inherent in all detectors when analyzing data, as these issues have a definite impact on the physical interpretation of these analyses.

 - General training in physics at M1 level,